mckennapsean/dissertation/content/01-intro.md

 qualitative to quantitative, in order to justify the use or explore the effectiveness of a specific encoding or interaction technique [@Brehmer2014;
 @McCurdy2015; @Kerzner2015; @Quinan2015].
 Other common design decisions stem
-from pre-existing guidelines in the visualization community, such as using position along a common scale to encode the most important data visually, over less perceptually effective channels such as angle, area, and saturation of color [@Cleveland1984].
+from preexisting guidelines in the visualization community, such as using position along a common scale to encode the most important data visually, over less perceptually effective channels such as angle, area, and saturation of color [@Cleveland1984].
 Currently, design decisions in the visualization